pauldwhitman/uaegoldenvisa/README.md

 The statement _"I want a golden visa"_ is vague.
 This is actually 6 separate milestones which are as follows:
 1. [**Get GV nomination.**](#stage-1-get-gv-nomination) You need to meet the criteria for a GV.
-2. **Apply for GV.** You get the GV for yourself, and cancel your family visas to prepare for their golden visas.
+2. [**Apply for GV.**](#stage-2-apply-for-gv) You get the GV for yourself, and cancel your family visas to prepare for their golden visas.
 You are NOT a Resident yet.
-3. **Change status.** You have received the visa in the previous step, but need to perform the logical equivalent of re-entering the country under your new GV.
+3. [**Change status.**](#stage-3-change-status) You have received the visa in the previous step, but need to perform the logical equivalent of re-entering the country under your new GV.
 You can acaieve this by flying out, or simply paying for a _Change Status_ procedure.
-4. **Issue residence.** Now that you have entered the UAE with your GV, you need to change your status to Resident.
+4. [**Issue residence.**](#stage-4-issue-residence) Now that you have entered the UAE with your GV, you need to change your status to Resident.
-5. **Residency and Identity Issuance.** Now that you're a resident, you need to apply for a new EID.
+5. [**Residency and Identity Issuance.**](#stage-5-residency-and-identity-issuance) Now that you're a resident, you need to apply for a new EID.
-6. **Applying for GV for your family _(if applicable)_.** Now that you've got a Golden Visa, you may apply for your family.
+6. [**Applying for GV for your family.**](#stage-6-applying-for-gv-for-your-family) _(If applicable)_.
+Now that you've got a Golden Visa, you may apply for your family.

 This document describes how to perform these tasks.